ShivprasadNalawade/Walmart-Sales-Forecast/README.md

-# Rent Price Prediction
+# Walmart Sales Forecast

 ## Overview

-This project focuses on designing and implementing a machine learning model to predict the rent price of apartments.
+This project focuses on designing and implementing a machine learning model to predict the walmart sales.
 Through data preprocessing, feature engineering, and the utilization of various regression algorithms, we aim to enhance the model's performance and accuracy.

 ## Project Details